Maavia971/nexusfund-crowdfunding-platform/README.md

-🌟 NexusFund – Crowdfunding Platform
+ # 🌟 NexusFund – Crowdfunding Platform

-A modern, responsive crowdfunding platform built using HTML, CSS, and JavaScript, designed to simulate real-world fundraising experiences with a clean and graceful user interface.
+A modern, responsive crowdfunding platform built using HTML, CSS, and JavaScript, developed as part of a frontend internship task to simulate real-world fundraising experiences with a clean and graceful user interface.

 ---

-🚀 Overview
+## 🚀 Overview

 NexusFund allows users to: